How to Run the Marshmallow Challenge: Instructions for a Facilitative Approach to Maximise Learning

 Lastly the team needs to remain focused on the result of the task.
 This often means putting ego and personal glory aside for team success.
 When teams do this well it allows for plans to be adapted so that the tallest possible spaghetti tower is constructed.

-Who performs best at the marshmallow spaghetti tower challenge?
+Who performs best at the Marshmallow Challenge?

 If, however, performance is measured based on learning rather than task completion the winner changes.
 It becomes about which participants develop and change their team behaviours to be more effective.
-Unfortunately this data is not available but, in our experience, those who are willing to engage with facilitative approach are those who are the real winners.
+Unfortunately this data is not available but, in our experience, those who are willing to engage with a facilitative approach are those who are the real winners.

 What’s the tallest tower that’s ever been built?